Family Filming Moments: Yearly Traditions and How to Refrain from Stale Video.

 Interview your subjects

 Asking questions while filming is a great way to add variety to your footage.
 Questions discourage people from smiling and waving at the camera.
-It’s also a great way to capture how your family members change, capturing their voices, their opinions, and even their vocabulary!
+It’s also a great way to capture how your family members change, their voices shift, and how their opinions develop!

 Play hot potato with the camera